awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

   ```

 **AWS IoT Greengrass endpoint**
 Your AWS IoT Greengrass endpoint is your `iotHost` endpoint with the host prefix replaced by *greengrass*\.
 For example, the ATS signed endpoint is `greengrass-ats.iot.region.amazonaws.com`\.
-This uses the same region as your AWS IoT endpoint\.
+This uses the same Region as your AWS IoT Core endpoint\.

-## Connect on Port 443 or Through a Network Proxy<a name="alpn-network-proxy"></a>
+## Connect on port 443 or through a network proxy<a name="alpn-network-proxy"></a>

 This feature is available for AWS IoT Greengrass Core v1\.7 and later\.

-AWS IoT Greengrass communicates with AWS IoT using the MQTT messaging protocol with TLS client authentication\.
+Greengrass cores communicate with AWS IoT Core using the MQTT messaging protocol with TLS client authentication\.
 By convention, MQTT over TLS uses port 8883\.
 However, as a security measure, restrictive environments might limit inbound and outbound traffic to a small range of TCP ports\.
 For example, a corporate firewall might open port 443 for HTTPS traffic, but close other ports that are used for less common protocols, such as port 8883 for MQTT traffic\.
 Other restrictive environments might require all traffic to go through an HTTP proxy before connecting to the internet\.

 To enable communication in these scenarios, AWS IoT Greengrass allows the following configurations:
 + **MQTT with TLS client authentication over port 443**\.
 If your network allows connections to port 443, you can configure the core to use port 443 for MQTT traffic instead of the default port 8883\.
 This can be a direct connection to port 443 or a connection through a network proxy server\.